 The other addition to Google Settings is a grayed-out placeholder for Nearby.
 It's a bit unfair to call it a placeholder because it will become active when Google flips a switch in a couple of weeks.
 Nevertheless, it's going to lead to the configuration screen for all of your Nearby needs.
 As for what that screen will contain...
 Well, there will be an APK Teardown shortly (probably tomorrow morning) with more details on this and plenty of other things.
 In the meantime, there's a download link below if you'd like to jump the line and install the latest Play services apk before Google rolls it out to your hardware.

 The APK is signed by Google and upgrades your existing app.
 The cryptographic signature guarantees that the file is safe to install and was not tampered with in any way.
 Rather than wait for Google to push this download to your devices, which can take days, download and install it just like any other APK.

-To figure out the right version of Google Play services for your Android device, go to Settings -> Apps -> Google Play services, and look at the last 3 numbers in the parentheses.
-You'll see something like -XYZ where:
+To figure out the right version of Google Play services for your Android device, download Play Services info or go to Settings -> Apps -> Google Play services, and look at the 3-digit sequence (let's use XYZ) in the parentheses:

 * X defines Android version:

 - 2 for Android 5.0 and 5.1 starting with Play Services v8

 - 4 for Android 5.0 and 5.1 before Play Services v8, Android >= 6.0 after